Lendeborg and UAB host North Texas - WTOP News

 Denton, Texas; Wednesday, 9 p.m.
 EST

-BOTTOM LINE: UAB plays the North Texas Mean Green after Yaxel Lendeborg scored 23 points in UAB’s 97-88 win over the Memphis Tigers.
+BOTTOM LINE: UAB visits the North Texas Mean Green after Yaxel Lendeborg scored 23 points in UAB’s 97-88 win over the Memphis Tigers.

-The Mean Green are 9-0 in home games.
-North Texas averages 67.3 points while outscoring opponents by 8.2 points per game.
+The Mean Green have gone 9-0 in home games.
+North Texas is 2-3 in one-possession games.

-The Blazers are 5-2 in AAC play.
-UAB is 5-3 in games decided by 3 points or fewer.
+The Blazers are 5-2 against AAC opponents.
+UAB ranks fourth in the AAC with 38.6 rebounds per game led by Lendeborg averaging 9.3.

-The Mean Green and Blazers square off Wednesday for the first time in AAC play this season.
+The Mean Green and Blazers face off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Robert Allen is averaging 6.5 points and 8.1 rebounds for the Mean Green.
-Jason Edwards is averaging 2.7 made 3-pointers over the last 10 games for North Texas.
+TOP PERFORMERS: Jason Edwards averages 2.3 made 3-pointers per game for the Mean Green, scoring 16.9 points while shooting 34.4% from beyond the arc.
+C.J.
+Noland is shooting 40.6% and averaging 10.9 points over the past 10 games for North Texas.

 Daniel Ortiz is shooting 35.2% from beyond the arc with 1.6 made 3-pointers per game for the Blazers, while averaging 7.9 points.
-Lendeborg is averaging 15.1 points, 10.4 rebounds and 1.7 blocks over the past 10 games for UAB.
+Lendeborg is shooting 50.6% and averaging 15.1 points over the last 10 games for UAB.

 LAST 10 GAMES: Mean Green: 7-3, averaging 66.0 points, 37.0 rebounds, 10.5 assists, 6.0 steals and 2.8 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 59.7 points per game.